-I covered a vitally important strategy in Brand Intervention: that in every brand, there exist 2 sides every brand needs to master if it wishes to grow, sustain that growth, and maintain its relevance.
+That in every brand, there exist 2 sides every brand needs to master if it wishes to grow, sustain that growth, and maintain its relevance.

 It has to do with expectations which I have covered a lot in previous articles and videos.

-But more importantly, it has to do with two sides of user experience, and it’s the focus of today’s One Minute Wednesday.
 (If you don’t already subscribe to my YouTube channel, do that here and be the first to get notified as soon as the video goes live every Wednesday morning.)

-2 Sides Every Brand Needs to Embrace
+Every Brand Needs to Grow.
+The 2 Sides We Must Embrace

 Those two factors are the positive aspects of: